 The bone marrow-specific proteome

-302 genes show some level of elevated expression in the bone marrow compared to other tissues.
+As shown in Figure 1, 534 genes show some level of elevated expression in the bone marrow compared to other tissues.
 The three categories of genes with elevated expression in bone marrow compared to other organs are shown in Table 1.
-The overall function of proteins corresponding to tissue enriched genes (n=73) is well in line with the function of the bone marrow.
+In Table 2, the 12 genes with the highest enrichment in bone marrow are defined.

 Table 1.
 Number of genes in the subdivided categories of elevated expression in bone marrow.

 Table 2.
 The 12 genes with the highest level of enriched expression in bone marrow.
 "Tissue distribution" describes the transcript detection (NX?1) in bone marrow as well as in all other tissues. "mRNA (tissue)" shows the transcript level in bone marrow as NX values.
 "Tissue specificity score (TS)" corresponds to the fold-change between the expression level in bone marrow and the tissue with second highest expression level.

 Protein expression of genes elevated in bone marrow

 In-depth analysis of the elevated genes in bone marrow using antibody-based protein profiling allowed us to visualize the expression patterns of these proteins.